rohitshubham/big_data_1/assignment_1_801636/reports/Report.md

     "availability_365"
     }
 ```
    The incoming data is in CSV format which is transformed to Mongo's JSON format before being loaded.
 We are also enforcing the `validationLevel = strict` and `validationAction  = warn` in our existing documents.
+The primary key is `_id` as it is naturally distributed and acts as a good shard key candidate for a MongoDb sharding.

 2. As described earlier, the database is shared and replicated to provide maximum availability and scalability in an multi-tenant environment.
 We have 3 shards of data with 2 replicas and 3 config servers.